-Figure 3 (atlas.phila.gov) Figure 3 shows the parcel.
+Figure 3 (atlas.phila.gov)

+Figure 3 shows the parcel.
 The white diagnonal is School House Lane.
-The deed description is as follows, for parcel 137N090057: Beginning at a point on the northwestern side of School House Lane which point is measured south 41 degrees 36m minutes abovementionedalong the said northwesterly side of School House Lane, the distance of 388 feet 4 and 3/4 inches from a point of intersection of the northwesterly side of School House Lane and the center line of Henry Avenue; thence extending south 41 degrees 56 minutes 15 seconds west along the said northwesterly side of School House Lane 152 feet 3/4 inches to a point; thence north 40 degrees 36 minutes 04 seconds west crossing a marble stone and crossing the northwesterly side of School House Lane 421 feet 1-7/8 inches to a point on a stone then north 40 degrees 26 minutes 35 seconds east 154 feet 3 1/8 inches to a point on a stone thence north 44 degrees 26 minutes 35 seconds east 154 feet 3-1/8 inches to a point on a stone then south 40 degrees 57 minutes 25 seconds east crossing the northwesterly side //of School House Lane and crossing a marble stone 414 feet 8 and 1⁄2 inches to a point on the northwestern side of said School House Lane being the above mentioned point and place of beginning.
-1 The above metes and bounds describe, as seen in figure 3, an irregular near-parallelogram just above 150 feet wide in the dimension parallel to School House Lane, and just above 400 feet in length along a dimension approximately, but not exactly, perpendicular to School House Lane.
+The deed description is as follows, for parcel 137N090057:

+Beginning at a point on the northwestern side of School House Lane which point is measured south 41 degrees 36m minutes abovementionedalong the said northwesterly side of School House Lane, the distance of 388 feet 4 and 3/4 inches from a point of intersection of the northwesterly side of School House Lane and the center line of Henry Avenue; thence extending south 41 degrees 56 minutes 15 seconds west along the said northwesterly side of School House Lane 152 feet 3/4 inches to a point; thence north 40 degrees 36 minutes 04 seconds west crossing a marble stone and crossing the northwesterly side of School House Lane 421 feet 1-7/8 inches to a point on a stone then north 40 degrees 26 minutes 35 seconds east 154 feet 3 1/8 inches to a point on a stone thence north 44 degrees 26 minutes 35 seconds east 154 feet 3-1/8 inches to a point on a stone then south 40 degrees 57 minutes 25 seconds east crossing the northwesterly side //of School House Lane and crossing a marble stone 414 feet 8 and 1/4 inches to a point on the northwestern side of said School House Lane being the above mentioned point and place of beginning.1

+The above metes and bounds describe, as seen in figure 3, an irregular near-parallelogram just above 150 feet wide in the dimension parallel to School House Lane, and just above 400 feet in length along a dimension approximately, but not exactly, perpendicular to School House Lane.
 Its southeast corner, the starting point in the above deed description, is situated about 388 feet along the side of School House Lane from a center line of Henry Avenue, which is to the east of the parcel.
 Between the parcel and Henry Avenue is a driveway and a softball field of Jefferson University, East Falls Campus.
 It is curious that the parcel actually extends slightly beyond the official "side" of School House Lane.
 The description above from the recent 2022 deed replicates one based on a 1967 survey.
 One (marble) marker stone is still visible, now flush with the surface (figure 4; shown only as a curiosity).

-4 1 Philadelphia deed dated 22 January 2022, recorded 17 February 2022, for 3343 W SCHOOL HOUSE LN Parcel: 137N09-0057, Debra Renee Cruz grantor, Thomas Jefferson University grantee, The house sits about centrally in the parcel, just over 170 feet from the north side of School House Lane, with a moderate amount of open ground in front and behind it.
+1 Philadelphia deed dated 22 January 2022, recorded 17 February 2022, for 3343 W SCHOOL HOUSE LN Parcel: 137N09-0057, Debra Renee Cruz grantor, Thomas Jefferson University grantee, to the rear (north); and the west side of the gable extends at a lower slope to cover a small projecting volume which may be a latter addition.
+This is more easily seen in a view of the rear

+The house sits about centrally in the parcel, just over 170 feet from the north side of School House Lane, with a moderate amount of open ground in front and behind it.
 The parcel slopes to the rear (north), and the house sits on a built-up terrace.
 The coordinates of the house are: 40.01997 lat, -75.1940 long.

 Though School House Lane is situated on a southwest - northeast diagonal (and the front of the house faces actual southeast), it is considered an east-west roadway on the city plan, and for simplicity this orientation will be adopted here.